misterkedan/vesuna/README.md

 ## Use without autoseeding

-If you don't wanna change the current seed, and just want a random string for another use, you can use one of the following:
+To leave the current seed unchanged, and just get a random string for another use:

 ```javascript
 vesuna.codename();